 Cruise ships dock at the Queen Elizabeth pier.
 It is about a 15-minute walk to the town center.
 Taxis are generally available at the pier.
 Be sure to agree on the fare before starting out.
 Shuttles are often offered.

-Alongside, on the pier, are the ‘Trader’ stalls, little shops full of wood carvings, jewellery and clothing.
+Alongside, on the pier, are the ‘Trader’ stalls, little shops full of wood carvings, jewelry and clothing.
 It has only a basic cruise ship terminal.

 Printable map to take along on your cruise.